department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/new-skills.md

     title: Independent-Living Services Track—Support to Help You Live More Independently
     description: Learn about services that can help you live more independently with your service-connected disability.
   - url: /vocational-rehab-and-employment/service-disabled/return-to-job/
-    title: Reemployment Track—Support with Returning to The Job You Held Before Mobilization
+    title: Reemployment Track—Support as You Return to the Job You Held Before Mobilization
-    description: You may have the right to return to the civilian job you help before activating.
+    description: You may have the right to return to the civilian job you held before activating.
 Find out how we can help with this process.
 ---

 <div class="va-introtext">